LukeWood/colyseus-distributed-matchmaker/README.md

 # Colyseus Distributed Matchmaker
 Colyseus distributed matchmaker allows you to horizontally scale your [colyseus games](https://colyseus.io) in a linearly scalable fashion.
-The distributed matchmaker should be used with the [DistributedColyseusClient](https://github.com/LukeWood/distributed-colyseus-client).
+*Note1: The distributed client is still a world in progress.
+A sample implementation is at the bottom of this readme*

-*Note: at the moment the DistributedColyseusClient only supports a subset of the Colyseus API*
+*Note2: at the moment the DistributedColyseusClient only supports a subset of the Colyseus API*

 # Design Goals
 - maintain linear scaling (if 10 clients can be hosted by 1 server, 100 clients should be hosted by 10 servers)